tsuiusi/edinburgh_work/BIO2B/week4notes.md

 Enzyme splits each DNA strand in half and binds the opposite ends to each other.

 Autosomes: everything that's not a sex chromosome

+## Genetic Interactions
+### Allelic Interaction:
+* Dominance
+* Codominance
+* Incomplete dominance

+Dominance can relate to the amount of protein produced by a gene - **dosage**

+Haploinsufficiency: One gene copy does not produce sufficient protein
+Haplosufficiency: One gene produces sufficient protein

+The gene that produces more protein will be dominant.

+**Dominant Negative**: Protein made by mutated allele interferes with WT allele, compromising activity.
+Often found in situations where multimeric proteins control a particular phenotype.

+**Lethal Allele**: Gene that affects essential genes.
+Usually dies in embryo.

+Allelic Series: a collection of variants in which increasingly deleterious mutations lead to increasingly large phenotypic effects

+### Non-Allelic Interactions:
+E.g corn snakes - pigmentation is controlled by separate genes (i.e orange has orange, black has black)

+Homo Orange and Homo Black will produce camo skin as the alleles produce insufficient pigment for both.

+**Epistasis**: One gene is masked by another
+* Interaction at phenotypic level
+* Masking = epistatic, masked = hypostatic

+Recessive epistasis: recessive phenotype overrides the others due to enzyme production and such

+Dominant epistasis: protein produced by dominant allele inhibits pathway from progressing

+Complementary gene action: phenotype is determined by combined action of two genes
+* Enzymes within same biochemcial pathway, but no intermediate compound = no phenotype